 I’m a vegetarian and have been for as long as I can remember, so you’ll notice a theme among my food recommendations – no meat.
 There are of course lots of meaty and fishy places to eat in Stockholm, so check out Lonely Planet if you’re a dead-set carnivore as they have lots of tips for where to get your fill of that sort of food.

 Fabrique Stenugnsbageri – Rosenlundsgatan 28, 118 53 Stockholm, Sweden.

-As with their branches in London, Fabrique do a good line in cinnamon, cardamom, and vanilla buns.
+As with their branches in London, Fabrique does a good line in cinnamon, cardamom, and vanilla buns.
 They also make a mean hallongrottor – which, if you get inspired, you can make as well, following my recipe.
-They have a laid back vibe and usually open locations, meaning you can people-watch or read a book for a few hours, while you nurse a hot drink and a pastry.
+They have a laid-back vibe and usually open locations, meaning you can people-watch or read a book for a few hours, while you nurse a hot drink and a pastry.

 Drop Coffee – Wollmar Yxkullsgatan 10, 118 50 Stockholm, Sweden

 Drop is a must for coffee aficionados, a category that I most certainly do not fall into.
 My husband Tristan enjoyed his coffee here though, so I’m including it on that basis.
 Get your coffee fix here, and then swiftly pop around the corner to get your buns at Petrus 🙂